Tuesday, May 2, 2017

 As the dream ended I woke up feeling very clear.
 It was 5:45 am in the morning.

-Curious to know more, I asked her if she could describe what Divine Mother looked like?
+Curious to know more, I asked my sister to describe the appearance of Divine Mother.

 This statement compliments the narrative of the above dream.

-Another event is from my own childhood.
+Another similar case is from my own childhood.
 I was studying in a boarding school in Panchgani, when one night I had the most memorable dream.

 Dreams are a strange phenomenon.
-Often we have dreams which just reflect back to us our everyday life events..
-But every now and then, and many humans would have experienced this, we tend to go deep and experience something uncommon.
-While our physical body rests, our inner astral bodies can take our dim awareness to various subtle realms, sometimes even penetrating the causal worlds where Divine realms exist.
+Often we have dreams which just reflect back to us our everyday life events.
+But every now and then we somehow access deeper realms and experience something uncommon.
+While our physical body rests, our astral bodies can take our dim awareness to various subtle regions, sometimes even penetrating the causal worlds where Divine realms exist.

-Reminds me of something both my Guru and Swami taught.
-My Guru revealed that everytime we sincerely think of God, it elicits a response from Him in someway.
-Swami says that the amount of time we spend with God sincerely during our waking hours, God spends that much time with us during our deep subconscious moments whether or not we are fully aware of it when we awaken.
+My Guru often said that whenever we sincerely think of God, it elicits a response from Him in some way.
+Swami once taught that the amount of time we spend in sincere connection with God during our waking hours is the same amount of time God spends with us in our deep, subconscious moments, whether or not we are fully aware of it when we awaken.